Housing Needs Assessment Update

 Fear of rejection in the housing rental market

-by Matthew Bolanle, 3 months ago
+by Matthew Bolanle, over 1 year ago

 Transitioning from grad school days shared house accommodation as an international student living alone to a 3-odd-room family duplex was a nightmarish experience for me.
 Just before I was expecting my family to join me, it was a herculean task finding a suitable accommodation.
 I witnessed many house owners' initial enthusiasms dimmed as soon as I mentioned my 4 kids.
 They suddenly become unfriendly, not willing to give out their house to supposedly unknown occupants.
 Some expressed their sentiments about our ability to afford rents even after showing proof of consistent financial responsibility.